skyfe79/Awesome/README.md

 - [rio](https://github.com/raphamorim/rio) - A hardware-accelerated GPU terminal emulator focusing to run in desktops and browsers.
 - [tree-sitter](https://github.com/tree-sitter/tree-sitter) - An incremental parsing system for programming tools
 - [wgpu](https://github.com/gfx-rs/wgpu) - Cross-platform, safe, pure-rust graphics api.
-- [rye](https://github.com/mitsuhiko/rye) - An Experimental Package Management Solution for Python
+- [rye](https://github.com/mitsuhiko/rye) - a Hassle-Free Python Experience
 - [Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
 - [comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [pgrx](https://github.com/pgcentralfoundation/pgrx) - Build Postgres Extensions with Rust!